-Rainfall and River Discharge.
-Over the period of study (February 18 through March 3, 2004), four rain events were recorded by the rain gauge on the Santa Ana River in the City of Santa Ana (black curve, top panel, top axis, Figure 2).
-The first event accumulated 16.0 mm of rain in the afternoon of February 21 (RE1 in Figure 2), the second event accumulated 23.4 mm of rain in the afternoon of February 22 (RE2), the third event accumulated 51.3 mm of rain in the evening of February 25 (RE3), and the fourth event accumulated 6.8 mm of rain in the evening of March 1 (RE4).
-The rain gauge located on the San Gabriel River in the City of Long Beach did not record RE2 but recorded a fifth rain event on February 18 (red curve, top panel, top axis, Figure 2).
-The difference in rainfall recorded at the Santa Ana River and the San Gabriel River sites is a consequence of the spatial variability of rainfall near the coast (see Figures S1 and S2, Supporting Information, for NEXRAD maps acquired during RE1 and RE2).
-Records of stream discharge (in units of m3/s) at the Santa Ana River and the San Gabriel River sites are also quite different (black and red curves, top panel, bottom axis, Figure 2).
+Rainfall and river discharge.
+Over the period of study (18 February through 3 March 2004), four rain events were recorded by the rain gauge on the Santa Ana River in the City of Santa Ana (black curve, top panel, top axis, Figure 2).
+The first event accumulated 16.0 mm of rain in the afternoon of 21 February (RE1 in Figure 2), the second event accumulated 23.4 mm of rain in the afternoon of 22 February (RE2), the third event accumulated 51.3 mm of rain in the evening of 25 February (RE3), and the fourth event accumulated 6.8 mm of rain in the evening of 1 March (RE4).
+The rain gauge located on the San Gabriel River in the City of Long Beach did not record RE2, and recorded a fifth rain event on 18 February (red curve, top panel, top axis, Figure 2).
+The difference in rainfall recorded at the Santa Ana River and San Gabriel River sites is a consequence of the spatial variability of rainfall near the coast (see Figures S1-S2, Supporting Information, for NEXRAD maps acquired during RE1 and RE2).
+Records of stream discharge (in units of m/s) at the Santa Ana River and San Gabriel River sites are also quite different (black and red curves, top panel, bottom axis, Figure 2).
 While rainfall and stream discharge are coupled at the San Gabriel River site (i.e., stream discharge increases shortly after locally recorded rain events, compare set of red curves in top panel, Figure 2), rainfall and stream discharge are frequently uncoupled at the Santa Ana River site.
 For example, the Santa Ana River discharge events DE3 and DE4 do not obviously correlate with records of local rainfall.
-Instead, these two discharge events can be traced to stormwater runoff generated from inland regions of the Santa Ana River watershed
+Instead, these two discharge events can be traced to storm water runoff generated from inland regions of the Santa Ana River watershed that was released from inland dams after the cessation of rain (13).
+For comparison we have also included in the plot hourly volume discharge records (unit of m/s, blue curve, top panel, Figure 2) of treated sewage discharged from the Orange County Sanitation District (OCSD) sewage outfall (courtesy of OCSD).